 Let’s Talk about Pot Pies

 You can make pot pies with just chicken, and have a salad on the side.
 Or you can add a lot of vegetables to the filling.
 Depending on how busy your day is, you use a premade crust, homemade crust or even puff pastry.

 Part craft project, I think your kids will love help making these, especially if they are individually portioned in ramekins.
 Another great thing about making these in individual servings is that you can customize the filling based on your family’s tastes.

 For the Sauce

-2 cups velouté sauce, made with chicken stock
+- 2 cups velouté sauce made with chicken stock

-1/2 cup heavy cream, whipping cream or half and half
+- ½ cup heavy cream whipping cream or half and half

-salt and pepper, to taste
+- salt and pepper to taste

-poultry seasoning, to taste (optional)
+- poultry seasoning to taste (optional)

 For the Pot Pies

-a pinch of kosher salt and freshly ground pepper
+- pinch salt and freshly ground pepper

-2 cups prepared sauce supreme
+- 2 cups prepared sauce supreme

-- pastry crust of choice (either store bought or homemade pastry crust)
+- pastry crust of choice either store bought or homemade pastry crust

 For the Sauce Supreme

-Bring the veloute sauce to a boil and stir in the cream or half and half.
-Simmer over medium-low heat until reduced by about 1/4, stirring frequently.
-Taste and season with salt and pepper and the optional poultry seasoning, as necessary.
-The sauce should be thick.
+- Bring the veloute sauce to a boil and stir in the cream or half and half.
+Simmer over medium-low heat until reduced by about ¼, stirring frequently.

-Stir in the lemon juice.
+- Stir in the lemon juice.

 For the Pot Pies

-Arrange the chicken pieces in the bottom of your ramekins or casserole.
+- Arrange the chicken pieces in the bottom of your ramekins or casserole.
 Sprinkle with just a pinch of salt and pepper.

-Add the vegetables followed by another pinch of salt and pepper.
+- Add the vegetables followed by another pinch of salt and pepper.

-Pour the sauce suprème over the vegetables.
+- Pour the sauce Suprème over the vegetables.

-Dot the sauce with a bit of butter and then arrange the crust over all.
+- Dot the sauce with a bit of butter and then arrange the crust over all.
 If only using a top crust, wet the rim of your ramekins or casserole and press the crust down to seal.
 If using a bottom crust, press the top crust to the bottom crust.
 Cut several vent holes in the crust and bake at 425°F for about 30 minutes, or until the crust is golden brown and the filling is bubbling.

-Let cool for ten minutes before serving.
+- Let cool for ten minutes before serving.

-Make a decorative lattice top for your crust by cutting and weaving strips of pie dough.
+- Make a decorative lattice top for your crust by cutting and weaving strips of pie dough.

-Add some diced hard-boiled egg to your pot pie.
+- Add some diced hard-boiled egg to your pot pie.

-Any fresh, seasonal herbs can be stirred into your sauce before pouring it over the chicken and vegetables.
+- Any fresh, seasonal herbs can be stirred into your sauce before pouring it over the chicken and vegetables.
 Tarragon is particularly nice in the springtime, but use what your family likes.

-Some cooked and crumbled bacon makes a nice addition to pot pie.
+- Some cooked and crumbled bacon makes a nice addition to pot pie.

-Pot pie is a great way to use up leftovers, so look in the fridge and use any leftover cooked or fresh vegetables that you have on hand.
+- Pot pie is a great way to use up leftovers, so look in the fridge and use any leftover cooked or fresh vegetables that you have on hand.

-Rather than using raw chicken, use leftover roasted or rotisserie chicken.
+- Rather than using raw chicken, use leftover roasted or rotisserie chicken.